 This is just one of the common mistakes entrepreneurs make on their Facebook page.
 Today I’m sharing with you 3 mistakes that you’re making on your Facebook page and how to avoid them.

-If you decide to have an online business, you can’t have everything on your profile private on your Facebook page (or while we’re on the subject a private Instagram profile that you’re using on your website).
+If you decide to have an online business, you can’t have everything on your profile private on your Facebook page.
 Don’t assume that people will know where to find you.
 Make yourself visible and guide them to where to find you.